Taking the time to reflect and ‘choose how we show up’ can influence our wellbeing, presence and impact at work.

 In her book, Finding Time to Lead, she invokes leaders to be intentional about choosing “what we will do and how we show up”.
 And this means taking the time to work out what matters most, to avoid getting bogged down in the doing.

-Sometimes, simply staring out of that window is the just the right thing to do.
+Sometimes, simply staring out of that window is just the right thing to do.

 Test your understanding

-- What are the common barriers to taking space to ‘be’ – and possible solutions?
+- Define the common barriers to making space to ‘be’ – and possible solutions.